-Vattenfall's goal is to be fossil-free within one generation and climate neutral by 2050.
+Vattenfall's goal is to be fossil-free within one generation and net zero by 2040.

-This means that we will start by phasing out coal as a fuel, followed by natural gas.
+We have phased out a very large proportion of coal as a fuel, followed by natural gas.

 An important part of Vattenfall's strategy is to reduce our own carbon dioxide emissions.
 We are investing in expanding renewable generation, primarily wind and solar power, while helping our customers and suppliers to reduce their carbon dioxide emissions by offering them climate-smart solutions.

 The first major step we took to phase coal out from our operations was to sell the German lignite operations in 2016.
 This resulted in a reduction of Vattenfall's annual carbon dioxide emissions from over 80 million tonnes to about 23 million tonnes, while freeing up resources to strengthen our investment in renewables.
 Today, we no longer use lignite in our operations.